 After the first few switch backs you will reach a viewpoint over White Falls.
 Continue steadily uphill in the forest for another kilometre to Falls of the Pool viewpoint.
 Past here the trail emerges from the forest and travels near the edge of the canyon.

 Eventually you will reach a signed junction with a side trail to Emperor Falls.
-The sign says it is a 500m walk, but don’t worry, it’s only about 400m return.
+The sign says it is a 500m walk, but don’t worry, it’s only about 200m each way.
+(I measured!)
 You might be tempted to leave your heavy backpack at the junction.
 However, the park rangers want you to take them with you since the food inside can attract animals.
 Be sure to take the side trail to the falls since they are spectacular!
 You’ll definitely get hit with spray so wear a rain jacket.

 Past the Emperor Falls junction you’ll continue walking uphill for another half kilometer to reach the Emperor Falls campground.
 The campground isn’t actually anywhere near Emperor Falls, but it is located right next to the beautiful Robson River.